CosmicJay2k/wordle-2/README.md

 To run:\
 Have MongoDB running.\
-Run "npm start" in terminal.\
+Run "npm install", "npm start" in terminal.\
 Surf to "http://localhost:5080" in a browser.